1793 Penny Value Checker: Errors List & No Mint Mark Worth

 1793 Lettered Edge Penny Value

 The 1793 Lettered Edge penny features the inscription “ONE HUNDRED FOR A DOLLAR” along its edge, marking a transition from the earlier vine and bars design.
-This edge lettering clearly communicated the coin’s decimal value relationship to the dollar, an important educational feature for citizens adapting to America’s new monetary system.
+This edge lettering clearly communicated the coin’s decimal value to citizens adapting to America’s new monetary system — a public education effort built right into the coin’s design.

 With approximately 725 examples surviving from the original 63,353 Wreath cent mintage, this variety shows notably lower survival than the Vine and Bars type.